-- o Tobacco: all tobacco companies - O Coal: exclusion of investments in companies: active in coal extraction; which have a project to develop new coal-fired power plants; or for which any portion of the electricity production is generated from coal. - O Non-compliance with the United Nations Global Compact: exclusion of investments in companies that do not respect human rights, labour standards, the environment and the fight against corruption. - o Gambling: we exclude games of chance from our investments due to ethical concerns, as such games can have harmful effects on the player, their loved ones and the wider community

-Other exclusions: in principle, we also exclude certain sectors that are currently absent from our investment scope (European listed SMEs): animal furs, pornography, drugs.
-This list is not exhaustive and may change depending on the presence on the European listed market of new companies active in controversial sectors whose activity does not comply with our investment ethics.

-- ESG analysis based on 30 indicators selected according to the intrinsic interest of each criterion, as well as to the frequency of disclosure of this information by listed SMEs/ISEs, which constitute the core of the Sub-Fund's investment universe: a "selectivity" approach favouring companies whose ESG criteria reflect the search for sustainable performance, and excluding a minimum of 20% of the companies with the lowest extra-financial ratings in their investment universe.
+- o Non-compliance with the United Nations Global Compact: exclusion of investments in companies that do not respect human rights, labour standards, the environment and the fight against corruption. - O Gambling: we exclude games of chance from our investments due to ethical concerns, as such games can have harmful effects on the player, their loved ones and the wider community - Other exclusions: in principle, we also exclude certain sectors that are currently absent from our investment scope (European listed SMEs): animal furs, pornography, drugs.
+This list is not exhaustive and may change depending on the presence on the European listed market of new companies active in controversial sectors whose activity does not comply with our investment ethics. - ESG analysis based on 30 indicators selected according to the intrinsic interest of each criterion, as well as to the frequency of disclosure of this information by listed SMEs/ISEs, which constitute the core of the Sub-Fund's investment universe: a "selectivity" approach favouring companies whose ESG criteria reflect the search for sustainable performance, and excluding a minimum of 20% of the companies with the lowest extra-financial ratings in their investment universe.
 The minimum ESG score of 50 out of 100 must be met. - Analysis of controversies to identify additional extra-financial risks of companies that would not be reflected in the ESG analysis described above: